Funding | Grantmaking Overview | CLIP

 How many CLIP grants are awarded each year?

-It depends; however, there is no set number of annual awards.
-In some years, CLIP has funded more than 25 grants, in other years, we have awarded fewer than ten.
+It depends and there is no set number of annual awards.
+In some years, CLIP has funded more than 25 grants, while in other years, we have awarded fewer than ten.

 Does CLIP fund campaigns outside of Washington?

-No. CLIP funding is awarded to support campaigns within Washington state.
-To further Inatai’s mission to transform the balance of power to ensure equity and racial justice across the state, CLIP is always looking to identify and fund campaigns in areas often overlooked by funders, including rural communities, small towns, and regions beyond the Puget Sound area.
+No. CLIP funding is only awarded to support campaigns within Washington state.
+In addition, to further Inatai’s mission to transform the balance of power to ensure equity and racial justice across the state, CLIP is always looking to identify and fund campaigns in areas often overlooked by funders, including rural communities, small towns, and regions beyond the Puget Sound area.

 What information do we need to provide if we’re interested in CLIP funding?

-We ask that you fill out the information requested in this form.
-It asks for contact information of the person(s) submitting the form, the legal name of the organization, coalition or campaign details, the tax ID or nonprofit Employer Identification Number (EIN), and information on how your organization or coalition is legally organized, for example, Political Action Committee (PAC), 501(c)(3), 501(c)(4), fiscally sponsored, etc.
+The application form will ask for information including contact information of the person(s) submitting the form, the legal name of the organization, coalition or campaign details, the tax ID or nonprofit Employer Identification Number (EIN), and information on how your organization or coalition is legally organized – for example, Political Action Committee (PAC), 501(c)(3), 501(c)(4), fiscally sponsored, etc. In addition, please describe your campaign with specificity, including the issue(s), policies, or laws being addressed, timelines, and anticipated outcomes.

 Are these multiyear grants?